roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 ## Report Finalization

-**Definition of Done:** The application can save all the data used in the report into the reports inputs folder, internalizing any modifications made by the user.
+**Definition of Done:** The application can save all the data used in the report into the report's inputs folder, internalizing any modifications made by the user.

 **Time:** This could take a few hours.